wearetheledger/fabric-mock-stub/README.md

 You are not required to only test using the `mockInvoke` and `mockInit`.
 You can directly call the methods on your chaincode or on the mockStub if you really want to.

 #### Testing using Mychaincode directly
-A remark when using this, depending what you return in your function, you will be able to recieve a Buffer or an object in your tests.
+A remark when using this, depending what you return in your function, you will be able to receive a Buffer or an object in your tests.
 This is discussed in [chaincode](#writing-chaincode)
 ```javascript
 import { MyChaincode } from '../<path_to_your_chaincode_class>';
 import { ChaincodeMockStub, Transform } from "@theledger/fabric-mock-stub";